 4. Reduce Exposure to Drugs, Toxins & Chemicals

 It’s important to address any underlying health conditions that might be causing you to rely on these drugs regularly.
-For example, might a lack of sleep, stress, sedentary lifestyle or even allergies be contributing to your health problems? try to determine what types of steps s you can take to naturally reduce your need for medications and drugs.
-If you live or work in an environment with lots of air pollution take steps to protect yourself as much as possible.
+For example, might a lack of sleep, stress, sedentary lifestyle or even allergies be contributing to your health problems?
+Try to determine what types of steps you can take to naturally reduce your need for medications and drugs.
+If you live or work in an environment with lots of air pollution, take steps to protect yourself as much as possible.

 Testing Your pH Level

 Here is how to test your own pH level:

 - You can test your pH by purchasing strips at your local health foods store or pharmacy.

 - You can measure your pH with saliva or urine.
 Your second urination of the morning will give you the best results.

 - You compare the colors on your test strip to a pH scale chart that comes with your test strip kit.

 - During the day, the best time to test your pH is one hour before a meal and two hours after a meal.

 - If you test with your saliva, you want to try to ideally stay between a pH of 6.8 and 7.3 (remember that optimal pH is about 7.365).